huzai786/eng-ez/README.md

 # eng-ez
-a short program to help your studying
+a short program to help your vocabulary